ncatlab/nlab-content/pages/3/1/6/5/25613/content.md

 * An [[injective-on-objects functor]] is essentially injective if its image is [[skeletal category|skeletal]], but not generally otherwise.

-* A [[composition]] of any two essentially injective functors is essentially injective.
+* A [[composite]] of any two essentially injective functors is essentially injective.

 * If $g f$ is essentially injective, then $f$ is essentially injective.